RubenCarrascoAlvarez/CopterCurrents/README.md

 	3) Fit the most probable current, applying the wave dispersion relation in a spectral energy-based maximization technique, in every squared region.

-Note: A preliminar version of CopterCurrents was created as DISCO, maybe some part of the documentation or structure names remains as DISCO.
+Note: A preliminar version of CopterCurrents was created as DISCO, maybe some names on the documentation remains as DISCO.

 2. LICENSE <br />
 ================